terminal42/contao-mp_forms/README.md

 * `{{mp_forms::<form id>::percentage}}`
 * `{{mp_forms::<form id>::numbers}}`

-Note that they can be especially useful together with the `Custom HTML code after button` field that is available for every `Page break` form field.
-Let's assume you want to display a progress bar and show the steps after the `Continue` button for form ID 5:
+Note that they can be especially useful together with a `Custom HTML` front end module.
+Let's assume you want to display a progress bar for form ID `5`:

 ````html
 <div class="progress">